 DT Swiss 240

-DT Swiss 240 is another well-built bike hub manufactured from the DT Swiss brand.
-These 240 models are made for the front end wheels of the bike.
+DT Swiss 240 is another well-built bike hub manufactured by the DT Swiss brand.
+These 240 models are made for the front-end wheels of the bike.

 These hubs are already one of the best choices for many high-end wheelsets in the market and the most reliable choice for most wheel builders worldwide.